wcheung8/IDeMe-Net/README.md

 A PyTorch implementation of "Image Deformation Meta-Networks for One-Shot Learning"(CVPR 2019 Oral).

 ```
+If using google cloud, please follow googleCloud_setup_py27.txt to set up your environment

 Please first put the data in:
 /home/yourusername/data/miniImagenet